Computing large market equilibria using abstractions: Experimental Evaluation

+We do not do any extensive tuning nor consider `proper' test set accuracy as we are simply using this model to construct a simple semi-synthetic dataset for our experiment rather than trying to achieve state of the art prediction results.

-Because the completion method already uses a low rank approximation and because we cannot get the ground truth market equilibrium we only test the representative agent abstraction here.
-Unlike in the datasets above we construct both representative buyers and representative items.
-Figure \ref{ml_results}, right panel, shows that in this case even an extremely coarse abstraction (150 representative buyers, 150 representative items instead of the original 1500) can achieve outcomes that are quite close those of the full equilibrium.
+Because the completion method already uses a low-rank approximation and because we cannot get the ground truth market equilibrium we only test the representative buyer abstraction here.
+Unlike in the datasets above, we construct both representative buyers and representative items.
+The right panel of Figure~\ref{ml_results} shows that in this case even an extremely coarse abstraction (150 representative buyers, 150 representative items instead of the original 1500) can achieve outcomes that are quite close those of the full equilibrium.